 Some states refer to an Assumed Name as a "Fictitious Name", "Trade Name" (not trademark) or "DBA" (Doing Business As).

-Using an Assumed Name allows you to present yourself to the public as a different business entitiy, while using only one Corporation and keeping only one set of books.
+Using an Assumed Name allows you to present yourself to the public as a different business entitiy, while using only one Corporation or LLC and keeping only one set of books.

 A business with an Assumed Name is not separate from its owners.